AhmadFadjar/WEB-PHP/README.md

 ## Installation

-Just download a zip from this Repository and BOOM, and now in your computer
+Just download a zip from this Repository and BOOM, and now is in your computer